wizardishungry/skeletor/README.md

 # Skeletor

 Commands for keeping your dotfiles in git.
-- `update-dotfiles` - maintain symlinks between a
+- `update-dotfiles.sh` - maintain symlinks between a git repo and your home directory
 - `skeletor.sh` - entry point for update-dotfiles
-- `skeletor-remote.sh` - move
+- `skeletor-remote.sh` - move to a new system

 Should work on OS X, Linux and OpenBSD.